felicitywang/TFMTL/expts/README.md

         - `python ../scripts/write_tfrecords_predict.py args_LMRD.json data/raw/LMRD_neg.json.gz data/raw/LMRD_neg_single.tf data/tf/single/LMRD/min_0_max_-1_vocab_10000/ data/tf/single/LMRD/min_0_max_-1_vocab_10000/`
         - `python ../scripts/write_tfrecords_predict.py args_merged.json data/raw/LMRD_neg.json.gz data/raw/LMRD_neg_mult.tf data/tf/merged/LMRD_SSTb/min_0_max_-1_vocab_10000/LMRD/ data/tf/single/LMRD/min_0_max_-1_vocab_10000/`
 - run `scripts/discriminative_driver.py` with `predict` mode, specifying path of the saved checkpoints, e.g., `sentiment_1/predict_single.sh`, `sentiment_1/predict_mult.sh`; see the source file for further hyper-parameter / argument explanation
+- note that in the commands' arguments in the predict mode, `--datasets DATASET` means you're using the DATASET part of the trained model(private layers + output layer + the parameters that perform the best on the DATASET's valid data), thus the class sizes of the dataset to predict should be the same as DATASET, and the real TFRecord dataset name and data you predict using the saved model are passed in with `--predict_dataset` and `--predict_tfrecord_path`

 ### 5. Test with the model